- A debt collection letter reminds a debtor that they owe you money.

-- Establishing a payment process.
-If it does turn out that your debtor is struggling with cash flow, then you can offer a payment plan in your debt collection letter.
-This way, the debtor doesn’t have to scramble to get you $10,000 at once.
-Instead, you can arrange a 10-month repayment plan of monthly $1,000 installments.
-That said, be sure that any repayment plan to which you agree is as fair for you as for the debtor.
+- Establishing a payment process: If it does turn out that your debtor is struggling with cash flow, then you can offer a payment plan in your debt collection letter.
+This way, the debtor doesn’t have to scramble to get you $10,000 at once, for example; instead, you can arrange a 10-month repayment plan of monthly $1,000 installments.
+That said, be sure that any repayment plan you agree to is as fair for you as it is for the debtor.

-- Starting legal proceedings.
-If your customer’s debt goes unpaid for long enough, you may need to initiate legal proceedings to retrieve it.
+- Starting legal proceedings: If your customer’s debt goes unpaid for long enough, you may need to initiate legal proceedings to retrieve it.
 If you do, you should send a debt collection letter outlining the legal actions that the debtor should expect.
-If the debtor does not respond promptly with full payment of their debt, then you can formally begin the collections process, whether you do it yourself or hire a collection agency.
+If the debtor does not respond promptly with full payment of their debt, you can formally begin the collections process, either by doing it yourself or by hiring a collection agency.

 What should be included in a debt collection letter?

 A debt collection letter should include the following information:

 - The amount the debtor owes you

 - The initial due date of the payment